 Salvation is not without scars.
 That line comes from one of my daughter's songs.
 Sam the Lion is the true role model in that he gave up his own chances at happiness to try to make the world a better place to live.
 He was kind, understanding, and generous to a fault.

 McMurtry has used this all suffering hero many times, most memorably in Captain Call of Lonesome Dove.
 But there's also a bittersweet chastisement involved.

 In this book, Sonny, soiled but still innocent, returns to Ruth Potter, seeking motherly solace as much as sex, knowing full well that their relationship will never end well; it was in fact incestuous.
-To become his true self, he needed to man the fuck up and to go help save Jacy from her own destructive nature.
-The sins of Sam's self sacrifice, yes, there is such a thing, and his failure to help Jaci's mother Lois avoid her fate are revisited upon Sam.
+To become his true self, he needed to man the hell up and to go help save Jacy from her own destructive nature.
+The sins of Sam's self sacrifice, yes, there is such a thing, and his failure to help Jaci's mother Lois avoid her fate are revisited upon Sonny.

 Men are too often tied to the ground where they fell out their mother's womb, and the umbilical cord only stretches to the city limits sign.
 Sam needed to have left Texas and taken Lois with him.
 Sonny needed to drive faster and further when he had the chance but stopped in hope of sleeping with her and staking his claim instead of saving her from her destiny.
 Jacy tried to tell him as much.